hjoliver/dr-failover-cylc-8/README.md

 For triggering a new flow in the middle of the graph though, you must explicitly trigger an instance of any parentless task because Cylc can't know exactly which should be the first instance to start from.
-(In fact it's possible that you only want to run a sub-graph that dead-ends without continuing to future cycle points).
+(In fact it's possible that you only want to run a sub-graph that dead-ends without continuing to future cycle points, in which case none of these parentless tasks should be spawned).

 Use `cylc set --pre=all` spawns tasks (including parentless tasks) into the active window (with all task-prerequisites satisfied) to begin checking on any xtriggers.